Java Document Comparison API

 comparer.add(targetFile);

-// Customize change styles
+// Customize change styles for professional appearance

 StyleSettings insertedStyle = new StyleSettings();

-insertedStyle.setHighlightColor(Color.GREEN); // Green for insertions
+insertedStyle.setHighlightColor(Color.GREEN); // Green for additions

 StyleSettings deletedStyle = new StyleSettings();